AT-Studio/CompetitionProject/README.md

 - Austin Nolz

 ### Instructions: How to Install
-- In the Project Directory above, click on CompetitionProject.zip, then click "Download" next to "History".
+- In the Project Directory above, click on PingPongParty.zip, then click "Download" next to "History".
-- Unzip or extract all files from the zip file, then open the project within IntelliJ by navigating through File -> Open -> Downloads (or where you saved the Project) -> CompetitionProject.
+- Unzip or extract all files from the zip file, then open the project within IntelliJ by navigating through File -> Open -> Downloads (or where you saved the Project) -> PingPongParty.

 ### Ping Pong Party, a JavaFX Desktop Ping Pong Tracker